Last Updated on February 15, 2022

 English novelist Samuel Johnson said, “Those who tire of London, tire of life,” – a timeless statement as true now as ever before.
-For those who live in ‘the Big Smoke’, loving London goes far beyond the ‘hotel and theatre London’, double-decker buses, afternoon tea, Big Ben and Buckingham Palace, although these are a classic and essential part of London life.
+For those who live in ‘the Big Smoke’, loving London goes far beyond the ‘hotel and theater London’, double-decker buses, afternoon tea, Big Ben and Buckingham Palace, although these are a classic and essential part of London life.
 I wanted to share some hidden gems in London, places that aren’t necessarily in the guidebooks, but places that are worth visiting if you want to see London beyond its famous landmarks.
 Read on for a day in London off the beaten path.

 Our favorite morning in London would start very early…at 6am in fact.
-We begin out on Regents Canal watching the sunrise on an early morning kayaking tour run by Thames River Adventures, which start by paddling past the celebrity residences of Primrose Hill, through the undisturbed canal waters which cut through the London Zoo as the animals wake up before ending up in the post-punk mecca of Camden Town.
-(For late-risers, Thames River Adventures also offers lunch time and sunset tours.)
+We begin out on Regents Canal watching the sunrise on an early morning kayaking tour run by London Kayak Company, which start by paddling past the celebrity residences of Primrose Hill, through the undisturbed canal waters which cut through the London Zoo as the animals wake up before ending up in the post-punk mecca of Camden Town.
+(For late-risers, they also offer lunch time and sunset tours.)

 We would finish up around 7:30am, and although it would still be a bit early, there is always something happening in Camden, where the tour ends.
 People watching here is priceless round the clock, but at this time of the morning, club kids are making their way home and the few ‘suits’ who live in Camden are marching to their City offices.
 Not us!
 We just love to grab a coffee and stroll through the mix of punk, bohemian shops and cheap markets without the masses, and then head over to join the dog-walkers and joggers on Primrose Hill, one of the best views over London (where some celeb-spotting is possible during the day).